jsonbecker/site/EDUC1160/lecture1.Rmd

 ## Why theory?

-Theory provides a schema/system/framework to:
+>-Theory provides a schema/system/framework to:
   - Hypothesize relationships
   - Predict direction of relationships
   - Identify input measures and output measures

-Deductive Reasoning
+>-Deductive Reasoning
-  - Develop a specific hypotheses from a general theory Inductive Reasoning
+  - Develop a specific hypotheses from a general theory
+>-Inductive Reasoning
   - First observe a pattern, then try to explain what you have observed by generalizing it